JorikVL/iot-KIST-DigitalTwin/Documentation.md

 <br>

 The sensor pin will be given a color between green and red depending on its primary value.
 The color will be calculated using the [Color.Lerp](https://docs.unity3d.com/ScriptReference/Color.Lerp.html) function, this function linearly interpolates between 2 colors by a float value.

 To assign the color to the pin we first get the different parts of the MapPin prefab object, Then we get the renderer component and assign the color to the material.color.

+*The case stucture to convert the integer to float and to check if the sensor reaches a critical value is not yet filled with the final data*

                 //Get object
                 var Root = FindObject(mapPin, "Root");